Cj1m/Untitled-2D-Sandbox-Game/README.md

 - [x] Get collision done well enough (efficient and working)
 - [ ] Break blocks with the mouse instead of the arrow keys
+- [ ] Make blocks tougher to break
 - [ ] Make a timer for the sides to drop off
 - [ ] Implement crafting
 - [ ] Draw some boss art